|

 The two main areas are:

-ROOT CAUSE #1 - MERCHANT FACILITY VULNERABILITY
+ROOT CAUSE #1 - MERCHANT ACCOUNT VULNERABILITY

 Lets put aside the wonderment of automation for a moment and look at this process for what it is.